duckki/duckki.github.io/_posts/2026-08-18-proving-graphql-query-inclusion-in-lean.md

 requires an argument-coercible environment for each Boolean branch examined by the checker.

-These premises let the proof construct error-free executions that expose a missing path.
-They play a different role from the error checks inside `includes`: the relation ignores response pairs with execution errors, while the completeness premises ensure that every syntactic comparison branch has an error-free witness.
-Without them, semantic inclusion can hold vacuously: a branch might have no possible runtime object, or every attempt to execute it might fail before producing an observable response field.
+These premises complement the error-free checks inside `includes`.
+The relation ignores response pairs with execution errors, while the completeness premises ensure that every syntactic comparison branch has an error-free witness.
+Without them, semantic inclusion may hold vacuously because a branch has no possible runtime object or cannot execute successfully.

 Together, soundness and completeness say that `includesBool` decides the semantic relation for well-formed schemas and valid, inhabited, argument-ready operations.
-The checker itself is total on permissive raw syntax, but a production implementation should validate these preconditions or fall back when they are not established.
+The checker itself is total on permissive raw syntax.
+Without the inhabitance or coercibility premises, acceptance remains sound, but rejection need not disprove semantic inclusion.
+A production API should check these preconditions and return an inconclusive result rather than `false` when they are not established.

 ## A second specification, without execution

 The execution-based definition is intuitive: run both queries everywhere and compare what they produce.
-But,it is not the only useful view.
+But it is not the only useful view.

 [Martijn Walraven's PR](https://github.com/duckki/graphql-lean/pull/1)
 implements my earlier response-shape approach in Lean, based on the Apollo